Tuttotorna/OMNIA/docs/RESULTS_STATUS.md

 ---

-4. Frozen analysis artifacts
+4. Frozen analysis and rebuild artifacts

-The following analysis scripts are now part of the repository state:
+The following result-processing scripts are now part of the repository state:

 examples/analyze_results.py

 examples/analyze_llm_surface_results.py

+examples/analyze_support_response_results.py

+examples/rebuild_all_results.py

+examples/rebuild_and_analyze_all.py

-These scripts make the mini-results re-runnable and inspectable from result files.
+These scripts make the mini-results re-runnable, rebuildable, and inspectable from repository-local result files.

 ---